New Jersey Water Quality at a Glance

 Is New Jersey’s tap water safe to drink?

-Most of New Jersey’s public water systems meet federal drinking water standards and are safe for consumption.
-However, the state has some of the nation’s highest PFAS contamination levels.
+Most of New Jersey’s public water systems meet federal and state drinking water standards and are safe for consumption under regulatory definitions.
+However, the state has the second-highest PFAS contamination levels in the nation, with PFAS detected in 63% of water systems serving 84% of the population.

 How can I find out about my local water quality?